anugrahchemparathy/anugrahchemparathy.github.io/_pages/academic.md

 I'm interested in a mix of machine learning, applied math stuff, and systems programming.

+I write up a lot of the random conversations I have.
+Some of those writeups are [here](/writeups).

 Here are some classes I took while at MIT:

 ## Fall 2024